Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Geometric Phases in the Presence of Electromagnetic and Gravitational Fields

-where $B_0^g$ is the temporal component of $B_\mu^g$.
-In the regime of weak gravity and when $m^2$ is much larger than the rest of the terms in the R.H.S. of Eq. (\ref{dirge}), it reduces to
+where $B_0^g$ is the temporal component of $B_\mu^g$ and $\hat{p}=-i\nabla$.
+In the regime of weak gravity and when $m^2$ is much larger than the rest of the terms in the R.H.S. of Equation~(\ref{dirge}), it reduces to

+Equation~(\ref{dirge2}) brings in a new effect due to the presence of an axial-vector term in the Dirac equation in the gravitational background as opposed to the case with electromagnetic effects involved with a vector term shown by Equation~(\ref{direme2}).
+The new effect induced by the axial-vector involves the spin--momentum coupling of the particle, apart from spin--gravity coupling, and~other related terms, provided the background gravitational potential is non-zero.
+As~in general gravitational potential is not constant (even if locally gravitational field is constant), the eigenfunction of Equation~(\ref{dirge2}) cannot be plane-wave typed.
+However, if~$B^g_\mu$ is slowly varying and time-independent, then the solution can be of the form